-Penang transport like the public buses can get you across the island reliably.
+Public transport like buses can get you around Penang Island reliably.
 And there’s even a free shuttle that goes around George Town!

-There are future plans for a monorail system to connect between the north and south of the island.
-But till then, these are the current modes of transportation in Penang!
+There have always been talks for a monorail system to connect between the north and south of the island.
+But till that happens, these are the current modes of transportation.

 1. Getting Around Penang With Public Transport